Portal2Nowhere/AspectWiki/Aspects/Blood.md

+other word forms
+1. bleed
+	1. (of a plant) to exude sap, resin, etc., from a wound.
+2. bloody

 DEFINITIONS
 noun
 1. the red liquid that is sent around the body by the heart, and carries oxygen and important substances to organs and tissue, and removes waste products